soichih/progress/README.md

 ### Status

-user can set "status" as part of progress message
+user can set "status" as part of progress message on the edge node.

 ```
 {progress: 1, status: "finished"}